 In the case where the proposal is done by an individual, he will be the focal point in communicating with JRS.
 In case it’s a team, details should be given about the responsibilities and positions of each member, as well as having a coordinator who will act as liaison with JRS and who will be responsible for the final report.

-10. Premises of the evaluation This point is supposed to establish certain professional and ethical requirements that the evaluation team will have to respect, for example:
+This point is supposed to establish certain professional and ethical requirements that the evaluation team will have to respect, for example:

 • Anonymity and confidentiality: evaluation must respect the right of individuals to provide anonymous and confidential information.